-What Are the Different Types of Controllers, and How Do They Work?
+What Are the Different Types of Process or Temperature Controllers, and How Do They Work?

 Since temperature controllers are generally mounted inside an instrument panel, the panel must be cut to accommodate the temperature controller.
 In order to provide interchangeability between temperature controllers, most temperature controllers are designed to standard DIN sizes.
 The most common DIN sizes are shown below.

 On-Off process controllers are the simplest type of controllers featuring on-off control action designed to provide the functionality of general purpose PID controllers but at a price suited to On/Off applications.

 PID controllers provide very tight control but the PID algorithm requires tuning.
 Autotune controllers provide that function.

 Each control loop normally consists of one input and at least one output.
 OMEGA offers numerous multiloop controllers which can handle more than a single control loop.
 OMEGA's CS8DPT can handle up to 6 control loops.

 A safety limit controller is an off-off controller with a latching output.
 When the output changes state it requires a manual reset to change it back.
 Safety limit controllers are typically used as redundant controllers, to shut down a process when undesirable limits are reached.

 How to Choose a Process or temperature Controller?

 The controller is one part of the entire control system, and the whole system should be analyzed in selecting the proper controller.
 The following items should be considered when selecting a controller:

 1. Type of input sensor (thermocouple, RTD) and temperature range